VIRTUAL HEREDITARY CANCER SERIES - NOW Magazine

 Women’s College Research Institute, with the Peter Gilgan Centre for Women’s Cancers at Women’s College Hospital in partnership with the Canadian Cancer Society, is introducing a new virtual series of free one-hour seminars.
 This series will highlight the most relevant advances in hereditary breast and ovarian cancer research over the last several years, with a focus on topics that are important to women who carry a BRCA1 or BRCA2 mutation.
 The speakers include leaders in hereditary breast and ovarian cancer research and treatment.
-The series is running from January 2021 until November 2021.
+The series is running from Jan 15-Nov 19, 2021. https://www.eventbrite.ca/e/virtual-hereditary-cancer-series-tickets-127326604301

 Comments are Closed.